 “I am someone with a lot of self-doubt and impostor syndrome.
 I almost didn’t apply for the Goldwater out of the belief that there was no point because there was no way that I would get it,” she said.

-Desiree Gunning, the BBMB department’s undergraduate program specialist, learning community adviser and Stupka program mentor, has developed a close relationship with Farringer.
+Desiree Gunning, the BBMB department’s undergraduate program specialist, learning community advisor and Stupka program mentor, has developed a close relationship with Farringer.
 Gunning is familiar with Farringer’s humble nature, but she is quick to highlight not only her academic prowess, but also her pleasant personality.

 “Maddie is a bright, shining star on every level and thinks beyond today and even tomorrow.
 She has somewhat of an ‘old soul’ within, but it is perfectly balanced with curiosity, drive, intelligence and heart,” Gunning said.
 “The scientific community needs brilliant minds to help solve the problems of today and tomorrow.
 Maddie will rise to the occasion.”